usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 8c %}
 {% asset design-standards/fig_8c_free_standing_objects.gif alt="" %}
 {% figcaption %}
-<strong>Free-Standing Overhanging Objects.</strong> (Shows a horizontal panel mounted on two posts).
-When the horizontal distance between detectable posts or detectable objects is greater than 12 inches (302 mm), the maximum height to the bottom of the free-standing object is 27 inches (685 mm).
+<p><strong>Free-Standing Overhanging Objects.</strong> (Shows a horizontal panel mounted on two posts).
+When the horizontal distance between detectable posts or detectable objects is greater than 12 inches (302 mm), the maximum height to the bottom of the free-standing object is 27 inches (685 mm).</p>
 {% endfigcaption %}
 {% endfigure %}